GEP-1897: BackendTLSPolicy - Explicit Backend TLS Connection Configuration¶

 - A corresponding 'IngressMTLS' policy also exists for mTLS verification of client connections to the proxy.
 The Policy object is used for anything that implies AuthN/AuthZ.

-This section is to record issues that should be discussed in the implementation section before this GEP moves
+This section is to record issues that were requested for discussion in the API section before this GEP graduates

 out of Provisional